Jaxonwht/yield-optimizer/README.md

 - The web backend server is accessible at `localhost:5000`.
 - The React web client will run at `localhost:3000`.
 - The postgres server will run at `localhost:5432`.

+During development, the code to run both React and Flask will be mounted into the docker container using volumes.
+This means changes in code are synced between the hosts and the dockers, while Docker images are kept at a reasonable size.
+However in deployment, separate Dockerfiles should be created that actually add the code into the images themselves via `COPY` or `ADD`.